Tracking and Mapping in Medical Computer Vision: A Review: Discussion

 Since depth estimation is very important for enabling accurate reconstruction, evaluating how these methods perform is critical.
 Datasets such as SCARED~\citep{allanStereoCorrespondenceReconstruction2021} provide means to better quantify depth methods, although classical algorithms such as LibELAS~\citep{geigerEfficientLargeScaleStereo2011} are still frequently used as ground truth.
 This is often due to other environments or domains not having the same ground truth data available, so evaluating on a different dataset is required, e.g., different cameras, or surgical field.
 Thus, we believe it is important to generate more data in this space, or if using generated data, to provide a strong proof of artificial data generation being able to generalize, which would still require \textit{some} in-domain data.

 Most of the methodological improvements to depth estimation in MCV are through in-painting, removing artifacts, or noting lighting priors.
+Recent work in computer vision has shown high performance with data augmentation~\citep{yangDepthAnythingUnleashing2024}.
 Physical priors such as smoothness have a similar impact.
-These ways (masking, lighting adjustment, ...) to deal with specifics of MCV will be seen throughout this discussion.
+Methods that use these specifics of the MCV environment to improve algorithm performance via masking, lighting adjustment, etc., are seen throughout this discussion (Section~\ref{sec:discussallmethods}).
+Future work can take into account temporal consistency~\citep{liTemporallyConsistentOnline2023a}, or combine temporal consistency with a map-based consistency using a point cloud~\citep{khanTemporallyConsistentOnline2023}.